DimensionSoftware/instant-skeleton/README.md

 5. How can I add my own data store?

        + Simple!
-Hook it into your Page:
+Hook it into your **Page** handler:

+            $ vim server/pages.ls

+6. How easy is session management?

+       + Session updates are automagically streamed in realtime with LevelDB.

             $ vim server/pages.ls